AckerlyXu/heima/articles/hdinsight/hdinsight-apache-spark-with-kafka.md

 ---
 title: Use Apache Spark with Kafka on Azure HDInsight | Azure
-description: Learn how to use Spark on HDInsight to read and write data to a Kafka on HDInsight cluster.
-This example uses Scala in a Jupyter Notebook to write random data to Kafka on HDInsight, then read it back using Spark streaming.
+description: 'Learn how to use Spark on HDInsight to read and write data to a Kafka on HDInsight cluster.
+This example uses Scala in a Jupyter Notebook to write random data to Kafka on HDInsight, then read it back using Spark streaming.'
 services: hdinsight
 documentationcenter: ''
 author: Blackmist